akilgour350/Krypton/README.md

 ## How do I use Krypton?
 ### Setup
 If you are using Visual Studio, you can start by adding Krypton as a project reference.
 To do this:
-1. Go to *Project > Add Project Reference > Browse* then locate the DLL file on your computer.
+1. Go to `Project > Add Project Reference > Browse` then locate the DLL file on your computer.
 2. Click OK and wait for Visual Studio to add the reference.
 3. Finally, import the library to a file.
-If you are using C#, you can do this with the following code: `*using Vega.Krypton;*`
-Krypton will now work in the file where it is imported.
+If you are using C#, you can do this with the following code: `using Vega.Krypton;` Krypton will now work in the file where it is imported.

 ### The '*KryptonType*' Enum
-To use any of Krypton's features, you will need to create an instance of the '*KryptonType*' enum and pass it in when creating any Krypton classes.
+To use any of Krypton's encryption features, you will need to create an instance of the '*KryptonType*' enum and pass it in when creating most Krypton classes.
 To create and configure it, use the following steps:
 1. Complete the setup process outlined above.
 You won't have access to the '*KryptonType*' enum if you don't!
 2. Create a new instance of the '*KryptonType*' enum.
-You can do this with the following line in C#: `*KryptonType kt;*`.
+You can do this with the following line in C#: `KryptonType kt;`.
 3. Choose the type of encryption you wish to use.
 This can be done by assigning a value to the newly created enum instance.
 The values that can be assigned are:
   - A
   - L
   - U
   - U8
   - U32

   Each corresponds to an encryption type, respectively:
   - ASCII
   - Latin1
   - Unicode
   - UTF-8
   - UTF-32

-  In C#, the value can be assigned with the following code: `*kt = KryptonType.A*`.
+  In C#, the value can be assigned with the following code: `kt = KryptonType.A`.
 The enum has now been set up.

 ### Using Encryption Services
 Krypton's encryption services are found in Krypton's namesake, the '*Krypton*' class.
 You can access them by following these steps: